JoachimGuth/AV-Route-Optimisation/README.md

 # Final project of the AI Builder course - Uni Helsinki

-# Your idea in a nutshell
+# Idea in a nutshell
-Name your project and prepare to describe it briefly.
+% Name your project and prepare to describe it briefly.

 'Route Optimisation' of an autonomous vehicle in a city area disconnected to public transport.